 Whilst the region of Puglia, without doubt, gives tourists an insight into true Italian culture, there is still much to discover amongst the labyrinth of white-washed streets found in many of Puglia’s picturesque towns.

 A city in the heart of Puglia is Ostuni, otherwise known as the “white city”, where you will find age-old buildings, cobbled streets and a signature pasta to the region nicknamed ‘little ears.’

 The white city of Ostuni is beautifully set on the cliffs of the Adriatic coast, visible by road for some miles before the city is actually reached.

 *Tip* A small hire car is a must to navigate the intricate one-way streets in the centre of Ostuni, where it’s best to park up on the outskirts.
 Whilst, there are free spaces to parallel park, I would recommend parking in this spacious car park, located within a couple of minutes walk from central Ostuni:

 Why not park up and visit Ostuni Cathedral or the Saturday morning market, where you can purchase locally sourced vegetables, homeware and clothing.

-One of the larger towns we visited on our trip, Ostuni is home to a number of luxury five-star hotels, including the Borgo Egnazia Hotel, recently named one of the best hotels in the world.
+One of the larger towns we visited on our trip, Ostuni is home to a number of Puglia’s luxury hotels, including five-star Borgo Egnazia Hotel, recently named one of the best hotels in the world.

 As you drive to Locorotondo, you can’t help but be intrigued by the somewhat ancient looking town built into the cliff side.
 Locorotondo is an enchanting town, located around 30 mins from Ostuni and named ‘Borgi i piu belli d’Italia’ (one of the prettiest villages in Italy.)